Adellama75/Adellama75.github.io/_posts/2025-07-19-trans-by-default.md

 [Personality: The Body in Society](https://meltingasphalt.com/personality-the-body-in-society/)

 Traits come on a bell curve.
-Gendered traits are broadly correlated with one another, genetically and game theoretically.
-Imagine that 2% of men land in the middle of the female bell curve, and 2% of women land in the middle of the male curve.
+Gendered traits are broadly correlated with one another.
 0.7% of the population poll as transgender.
 Let's assume the true prevalence of "transgender" if there is no stigma against them is 3x0.7% = 2%.
+Imagine that 2% of men land in the middle of the female bell curve, and 2% of women land in the middle of the male curve.
+We can estimate these numbers to be close to one another.

 My year group in high school (generally a respectful space) has a 3/150 = 2% prevalence.
 I am maybe the 3th girliest out of 75 boys which means i'm in the 4% of opposite-sex traited.
 To me, these numbers make sense.
 I am definitely closer to the female median than the male on the measure, and more in line with female culture than male culture.